Completely reachable automata: a quadratic decision algorithm and a quadratic upper bound on the reaching threshold: Preliminaries

 \subsection{Synchronization}

-A \emph{reset word} is a word $w$ such that $|\delta(Q,w)|=1$.
-Equivalently, we have $\delta^{-1}(q,w) = Q$ for some $q \in Q$.
+A \emph{reset word} is a word $w$ of rank $1$: $|\delta(Q,w)|=1$.
+Equivalently, we have $\delta^{-1}(q,w) = Q$ for exactly one $q \in Q$.
 If an automaton admits a reset word, then it is called \emph{synchronizing} and its \emph{reset threshold} is the length of the shortest reset words.

-The central problem in the theory of synchronizing automata is the famous \v{C}ern\'{y} conjecture, which states that every synchronizing $n$-state automaton has its reset threshold at most $(n-1)^2$.
+The central problem in the theory of synchronizing automata is the \emph{\v{C}ern\'{y} conjecture}, which states that every synchronizing $n$-state automaton has its reset threshold at most $(n-1)^2$.

-Obviously, completely reachable automata are synchronizing.
-The previously proposed upper bound on their reset threshold is $7/48 n^3 + \O(n^2)$ \cite{BCV2022CompletelyReachableInterplay}, which is obtained through the technique of avoiding \cite{Szykula2018ImprovingTheUpperBound}, that is, it follows in particular from the fact that every set of size $n-1$ is reachable with a word of length at most $n$.